bstriner/github-bot-close-inactive-issues/README.md

 ###Labels
 Bot can add a label to issues when they are closed.
 Make sure to create that label on GitHub and confirm that the name exactly matches the name in the configuration file.

+###Ignoring users
+Bot can ignore issues created by selected users, such as the repository owner.

 ##Questions?
 Please feel free to submit issues or pull requests if you have any questions or concerns.
 Cheers!